 Method used with faith and ecology

-In more recent times much of my evangelization work has been on showing the integral connection between Catholic faith and ecological issues.
-When I wrote a book last year, Let the Son Shine on a faith response to climate change, the YCW method formed the framework.
+In more recent times much of my evangelizing work has been on showing the integral connection between Catholic faith and ecological issues.
+When I wrote a book, Let the son shine, last year, on a faith response to climate change, the YCW method formed the framework.

 The climate change theory and implications were described; the Catholic resources available in response was recalled as rich, starting with the incarnation where the divine and material are joined; and the varied action choices open to all believers was explored.